Addressing the healthcare staffing shortage

 Hospitals across the country are grappling with widespread staffing shortages.
 Using data from the Department of Health and Human Services and Becker’s Hospital Review, it’s possible to see which states have the highest percentage of hospitals experiencing critical staffing shortages.
 A “critical” designation is declared when a facility has activated its contingency staffing strategy and has exhausted all options to address staffing needs.

-There may be multiple reasons why hospitals in these states are reporting high numbers of critical staffing shortages.
-According to the New York Times, coronavirus cases and hospitalizations have fallen steadily throughout August.
-However, Georgia, Michigan, and South Carolina all rank highly on the total number of COVID-19 cases during the month.
-In Statista’s August 2022 report of COVID-19 cases across the U.S., Georgia, Michigan, and South Carolina are ranked 9, 10, and 19 respectively.
+There may be multiple reasons why hospitals in these states reported high numbers of critical staffing shortages.
+According to the New York Times, coronavirus cases and hospitalizations fell steadily through 2022.
+However, Michigan, Virginia, and South Carolina all ranked highly on the total number of COVID-19 cases during the year.
+One year later, COVID-19 cases in these three states remain high, ranking 10, 14, and 19 respectively, according to Statista’s March 2023 report.

-Interestingly, Delaware and Vermont reported far fewer COVID-19 cases and are ranked 45 and 52 (accounting for Puerto Rico and the District of Columbia).
-This ranking may indicate that handling coronavirus cases aren’t the only factor contributing to shortages.
+Interestingly, Delaware, which is ranked 44, reported far fewer COVID-19 cases than the other four states that experienced critical staffing shortages.
+This ranking may indicate that handling coronavirus cases isn’t the only factor contributing to shortages.

 Part II: The biggest challenges that healthcare organizations are navigating